komar007/dot-nvim/README.md

 Now you can use `:Reload` to quickly reload neovim with new configuration keeping your current session intact.

-`:ReloadAlt` will run the same `nvim` executable, but will actually load the configuration from the directory in which it resides.
+If you are not on Nix, `:ReloadAlt` will run the same `nvim` executable, but will actually load the configuration from the directory in which the wrapper resides.
 This will make absolutely no sense if you have this repository cloned into `~/.config/nvim` or linked there, but if you just want to try it, instead of setting `XDG_CONFIG_HOME` yourself, you can use `nvim_wrapper`.
 It will run neovim normally, with whatever you have in `~/.config/nvim`, but then switch the configuration when you run `:ReloadAlt`.
 And you’ll also get cold reload as a bonus.

 You may also do everything above if you do use Nix, BTW.